googleprojectzero/Jackalope/README.md

 `-deterministic_mutations` - Use deterministic in addition to nondeterninistic mutations.
 Defaults to true unless the `-server` flag is used.

 `-deterministic_only` - Prioritize deterministic mutations.
 Note: even with this flag, the fuzzer is still going to use nondeterministic mutations, but only after all deterministic mutations have been exhausted.
-It might be useful when running with a `-server` to have a single clinent instance perform deterministic mutations.
+It might be useful when running with a `-server` to have a single client instance perform deterministic mutations.

 `-max_sample_size` - The maximum sample size to use.
-All input samples larger than `max_sample_size` get trimmed and mutators can't produce new samples which exceed that sie.
+All input samples larger than `max_sample_size` get trimmed and mutators can't produce new samples which exceed that size.
 Defaults to 1000000.
 Warning: When using shared memory sample delivery, `max_sample_size` must match the maximum sample size expected by the target, e.g. like in the test target [here](https://github.com/googleprojectzero/Jackalope/blob/3301a9ac6c6f1483f2d565d372015302e85e6ae2/test.cpp#L33).

 `-keep_samples_in_memory` - Whether to always keep all samples in memory.
 Defaults to true.
 Recommended unless the corpus is too large to fit in memory.